outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - function to convert article/listing/social posts into variables to enable queries (product with feature x in budget y that integrates with app z and has attribute independent)

   - document locked objects that are inputs to core objects (like functions & concepts)

     - core functions like 'change', with locked objects which should be generated as inputs to other functions and should not be removed bc they enable other rules & core objects